Professor Jane Hodson

 I have an ongoing interest in the way in which Yorkshire English has been represented in film and literature over the past 200 years.
 In 2013 the University held an exhibition on 'Yorkshire Voices', displaying some of the archival material related to this topic in the University Library.

 I enjoy teaching on both the BA in English Language and Literature and the MA in English Language and Linguistics.
-My level three module ‘Dialect in Film and Literature’ builds on my research interests, and students on that module have worked with me to research representations of Yorkshire English and dialect in Children's Literature, and to communicate their findings to general audiences.
+My level three module ‘Dialect in Film and Literature’ builds on my research interests, and students on that module have worked with me to research topics such as representations of Yorkshire English and dialect in Children's Literature, and to communicate their findings to general audiences.

 At graduate level, I contribute to several team-taught modules and co-teach `Literary Language: History and Culture' with Dr Richard Steadman-Jones.
 This year in 'Literary Language' we will be exploring the impact that digital media is having on the language of literature.

 I welcome PhD applicants who wish to undertake interdisciplinary work in language and literature, particularly with reference to dialect representation, historical stylistics, and issues of power, politics and gender.

 Suzanne Pickles.
 2019.
 Post-Authenticity: Literary Dialect and Realism in Victorian and Neo-Victorian Social Novels.

 Eleanor Bird.
 2018.
 Narratives and depictions of slaves and former slaves in Canada: 1800-1900.